Azure-Samples/dapr-store/README.md

 The default mode of operation for the Dapr Store is in "demo mode" where there is no identity provider configured, and no security enforcement on the APIs.
 This makes it simple to run and allows us to focus on the Dapr aspects of the project.
 In this mode a demo/dummy user account is used to sign-in and place orders in the store.

 Optionally Dapr store can be configured utilise the [Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/) (aka Microsoft Entra ID) as an identity provider.
-This then supports real user sign-in, and securing of the APIs.
+When this is configured, the app supports real user sign-in, and the APIs are secured.

 #### [📃 Extra Doc: Security, identity & authentication](./docs/auth-identity/)